Factory Invoice Price is not the Dealer’s Actual New Car Cost

 Destination Fees

 Automotive manufacturing plants must move new cars to dealer lots.
-The manufacturer charges the dealer for the cost of doing so, which is then passed on to the customer.
+The manufacturer charges the dealer for the cost, which is then passed on to the customer.

 Typically, the overall sum is in the hundreds of dollars.
 As good as it would be to negotiate these payments down, it just isn’t feasible.
 The number varies based on the type and manufacturer, but it has little to do with how much the car has to be shipped.